-- (t) QUALIFIED INSPECTION PERSONNEL: A person knowledgeable in the principles and practice of erosion and sediment controls, who possess the skills to assess all conditions at the construction site that could impact storm water quality and to assess the effectiveness of any sediment and erosion control measure selected to control the quality of storm water discharges from the construction activity. - (u) RAINWATER AND LAND DEVELOPMENT: Ohio's standards for storm water management, land development, and urban stream protection.
-The most current edition of these standards shall be used with this regulation. - (v) RUNOFF: The portion of rainfall, melted snow, or irrigation water that flows across the ground surface and is eventually conveyed to water resources or wetlands. - (w) SEDIMENT: The soils or other surface materials that are transported or deposited by the action of wind, water, ice, gravity, or any combination of those forces, as a product of erosion. - (x) SEDIMENTATION: The deposition or settling of sediment. - (y) SETBACK: A designated transition area around water resources or wetlands that is left in a natural, usually vegetated, state so as to protect the water resources or wetlands from runoff pollution.
-Soil disturbing activities in this area are restricted by this regulation. - (z) SOIL DISTURBING ACTIVITY: Clearing, grading, excavating, filling, or other alteration of the earth's surface where natural or human made ground cover is destroyed and that may result in, or contribute to, erosion and sediment pollution. - (aa) SOIL & WATER CONSERVATION DISTRICT: An entity organized under Chapter 1515 of the Ohio Revised Code referring to either the Soil and Water Conservation District Board or its designated employee(s).
-Hereafter referred to as [county] SWCD. - (bb) STABILIZATION: The use of BMPs, such as seeding and mulching, that reduce or prevent soil erosion by water, wind, ice, gravity, or a combination of those forces. - (cc) STORM WATER POLLUTION PREVENTION PLAN (SWP3): The written document that sets forth the plans and practices to be used to meet the requirements of this regulation. - (dd) SURFACE WATERS OF THE STATE: All streams, lakes, reservoirs, marshes, wetlands, or other waterways situated wholly or partly within the boundaries of the state, except those private waters which do not combine or affect a junction with surface water.
-Waters defined as sewerage systems, treatment works or disposal systems in Section 6111.01 of the Ohio Revised Code are not included. - (ee) UNSTABLE SOILS: A portion of land that is identified by the [community] Engineer as prone to slipping, sloughing, or landslides, or is identified by the U.S. Department of Agriculture Natural Resource Conservation Service methodology as having a low soil strength. - (ff) WATER RESOURCE: Any public or private body of water including lakes and ponds, as well as any brook, creek, river, or stream having banks, a defined bed, and a definite direction of flow, either continuously or intermittently flowing.

-(gg) WETLAND: Those areas that are inundated or saturated by surface or ground water at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions, including swamps, marshes, bogs, and similar areas (40 CFR 232, as amended).
+- (t) RAINWATER AND LAND DEVELOPMENT: Ohio's standards for storm water management, land development, and urban stream protection.
+The most current edition of these standards shall be used with this regulation. - (u) RUNOFF: The portion of rainfall, melted snow, or irrigation water that flows across the ground surface and is eventually conveyed to water resources or wetlands. - SEDIMENT: The soils or other surface materials that are transported or deposited by the (v) action of wind, water, ice, gravity, or any combination of those forces, as a product of erosion. - (w) SEDIMENTATION: The deposition or settling of sediment. - (x) SETBACK: A designated transition area around water resources or wetlands that is left in a natural, usually vegetated, state so as to protect the water resources or wetlands from runoff pollution.
+Soil disturbing activities in this area are restricted by this regulation. - SOIL DISTURBING ACTIVITY: Clearing, grading, excavating, filling, or other (y) alteration of the earth's surface where natural or human made ground cover is destroyed and that may result in, or contribute to, erosion and sediment pollution. - SOIL & WATER CONSERVATION DISTRICT: An entity organized under Chapter (z) 1515 of the Ohio Revised Code referring to either the Soil and Water Conservation District Board or its designated employee(s).
+Hereafter referred to as [county] SWCD. - (aa) STABILIZATION: The use of BMPs, such as seeding and mulching, that reduce or prevent soil erosion by water, wind, ice, gravity, or a combination of those forces. - STORM WATER POLLUTION PREVENTION PLAN (SWP3): The written document (bb) that sets forth the plans and practices to be used to meet the requirements of this regulation. - (cc) UNSTABLE SOILS: A portion of land that is identified by the [community] Engineer as prone to slipping, sloughing, or landslides, or is identified by the U.S. Department of Agriculture Natural Resource Conservation Service methodology as having a low soil strength. - (dd) WATER RESOURCE: Any public or private body of water including lakes and ponds, as well as any brook, creek, river, or stream having banks, a defined bed, and a definite direction of flow, either continuously or intermittently flowing. - WETLAND: Those areas that are inundated or saturated by surface or ground water at a (ee) frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions, including swamps, marshes, bogs, and similar areas (40 CFR 232, as amended).